 - sugar-free ice pops

-Many foods can be puréed at home with a food processor, blender, or other device.
+You can puree many foods at home with a food processor, blender, or other device.

-Spicy seasonings may irritate the stomach, so avoid these completely or try them one at a time.
+Spicy seasonings may irritate your stomach, so you may need to avoid these completely or try them one at a time.
 Avoid fruits and vegetables that have lots of seeds, such as strawberries or kiwi.
-You should also stay away from foods that are too fibrous to liquefy, such as broccoli and cauliflower.
+You may also need to stay away from foods that are too fibrous to liquefy, such as broccoli and cauliflower.

 Instead, choose foods that liquefy well, such as:

 - Fruits: applesauce, bananas, canned fruits, peaches, apricots, pears, pineapples, melons